 I knew my family came from Roscommon and Mayo, and I learnt that both counties were devastated during the potato failure.
 So I’m currently tootling around the mid and west counties of Ireland, doing some solo delving into the local history and trying to work out the link between events here and my being born English.

 To begin with, I had no idea of the fact that throughout the “famine”, Ireland was actually still producing a large variety of crops and produce such as dairy and meat.
-The problem was that this was for export only, by the landowning classes both Irish and foreign.
+The problem was that this was what was known as “cash crops”, for export only.

 It would snowball into the greatest social disaster of 19th century Europe.